 Master of Social Work scholarship opportunities

-Partner universities in Washington are pleased to announce the Washington State Behavioral Health Workforce Development Initiative’s Ballmer Behavioral Health Scholarship Program, a conditional grants program.
+Washington Student Action Council is pleased to offer a behavioral health conditional scholarship.
+Due to the lack of healthcare professionals, HB 1946 was designed to assist and encourage healthcare professionals to pursue and complete their graduate degree.
 Individuals applying to or enrolled in accredited counseling, marriage and family therapy, and social work graduate programs in central, eastern, and western Washington who have a commitment to working in the behavioral health field are invited to apply.

 Workforce for Student Well-Being (WSW) School Social Work Conditional Scholarship